KevCaz/QCBSgraphR/lecture/index.md

 ---

-## Some guidelines for better graphics
+## Some guidelines for better graphs

 --- &twocol

-## Some guidelines for better graphics
+## Some guidelines for better graphs

 *** =left
 - Do not use pie chart